Deformation quantisation for unshifted symplectic structures on derived Artin stacks: Quantisation for stacky thickenings of derived affine schemes

 \begin{example} We now recall an important example of a class of stacky CDGAs from \cite[Example \ref{poisson-DstarBG}]{poisson}.
 Given a Lie algebra $\g$ of finite rank acting as derivations on a derived affine scheme $Y$, we write $O([Y/\g])$ for the stacky CDGA given by the Chevalley--Eilenberg double complex

 of $\g$ with coefficients in the chain $\g$-module $O(Y)$.

-When the action of $\g$ on $Y$ is induced by the action of an affine group scheme $G$ with Lie algebra $\g$, the stacky CDGA can recover the relative de Rham stack $[Y/\g]$ of $Y$ over $[Y/G]$, and there is a formally \'etale simplicial resolution of $[Y/G]$ in terms of the functors $[Y\by G^n/\g^{n+1}]$. \end{example}
+When the action of $\g$ on $Y$ is induced by the action of an affine group scheme $G$ with Lie algebra $\g$, the stacky CDGA can recover the relative de Rham stack $[Y/\g]$ of $Y$ over $[Y/G]$; explicitly, the stack $[Y/\g]$ is the quotient of $Y$ by the action of the group sheaf $B \mapsto \exp(\g\ten \ker(B\to B^{\red} ))$.
+Then \cite[Example \ref{poisson-DstarBG}]{poisson} gives a formally \'etale simplicial resolution of $[Y/G]$ in terms of the functors $[Y\by G^n/\g^{n+1}]$. \end{example}

 \begin{definition} Say that a morphism $U \to V$ of chain cochain complexes is a levelwise quasi-isomorphism if $U^i \to V^i$ is a quasi-isomorphism for all $i \in \Z$.
 Say that a morphism of stacky CDGAs is a levelwise quasi-isomorphism if the underlying morphism of chain cochain complexes is so. \end{definition}